rekalogika/rekalogika.dev/docs/file/00-intro.md

 * Remote façade pattern in accessing metadata, improves performance with remote filesystems.
 Two metadata queries require only one round trip.
 * Rich metadata support.
+* Option to use lazy-loading proxy for files.
+* Support for file derivations.
 * Separated contracts and implementation.
 Useful for enforcing architectural boundaries.
 Your domain models doesn't have to depend on the framework.
 ### Interoperability Features